 Many enterprises haven’t updated their network infrastructure in any significant way in years, so as cloud solutions and fleets of smart devices make their way into the network, there’s a lot of uncertainty around network management.
 Software-defined wide area networking (SD-WAN) has emerged as a solution to some of the challenges of modern-day network management, but a flood of providers promising outsized results has led to a proliferation of myths about the technology.

 SD-WAN offers some clear benefits, such as centralized visibility and control and the ability to scale up to meet business needs.
 It also offers advanced security and traffic segmentation and prioritization.
 Along with these advantages to upgrading the network infrastructure, there is plenty of SD-WAN confusion.
-Here are five of the most common myths:
+Here are four of the most common myths:

 SD-WAN can’t handle global networks the way MPLS can.
 SD-WAN revenues are going to reach more than $8 billion by 2021, according to the IDC.
 (1) It is not just a regional solution.
 SD-WAN can be reliably used for global networks that want to optimize traffic and secure their connections around the world.
 With global SD-WAN behind your business, users from all over the world can access cloud applications and other resources while assured of their secure connections.